liamcain/obsidian-creases/README.md

 If you're working on a long document, you might find yourself folding sections as you go.
 Now you want to do a "Find" in the fold.
 Uh oh, it found a match but now all your folded away content is unfolded.

 Instead, save your folds as creases:
-1. Run "Crease the current folds" to mark all your current folds as "creased."
+1. Run "Crease the current folds" to mark all your current folds as _creased_.
-2. Search the document to your hearts content, unfolding without a care in the world.
+2. Search the document to your heart's content, unfolding without a care in the world.
 3. Run "Fold along creases" to restore all your folds to exactly how they were before.
 4. _Optional_ Now that you're back to your ideal document origami, you can run "Iron out the creases" to get rid of the fold markers.